mcomella/NotificationManager/README.md

 ## Try it
 Install the apk in the `dist/` directory.

+Note: the app only starts its background service when the app is initially opened so on phone reboot, you'll have to reopen the app before it will work.

 ## Prototype outline
 ### V0.5
 Display a list of apps that the user has and provide a quick way to disable/enable their notifications.